-- Inability to properly bite or chew
+- an inability to properly bite or chew

-- Shifting or tilting of remaining teeth
+- shifting or tilting of remaining teeth

-- Sagging of facial muscles which affects appearance and speech
+- sagging of facial muscles which affects appearance and speech.

 Today there are many false teeth options that are made to fit into the mouth as natural teeth.
 The shape, size, and color of the different false teeth options are customized to perfectly match the original teeth to give the wearer a natural look.

 Different False Teeth Options

 Today, there are many advances in dental restoration and cosmetic dentistry that have made them more affordable and less invasive.
 Your dentist will discuss with you all the false teeth options available.
 Among them are dental implants and dentures, which may be full dentures or partial dentures (when only a few teeth are missing.)

 Your dentist will recommend the best denture style to best suit your condition, like dental health, age and number of missing teeth.
 The advantages and disadvantages of each type of false teeth options will be discussed by the dentist prior to work being started.